lihive/hive-lib/docs/hive-lib.md

 </td><td>

-Generate a unique string for a hex coordinate.
+**_(BETA)_** Generate a unique string for a hex coordinate.
 This function will always generate the same string for a given coordinate.

 </td></tr>